-Construct two single-story commercial office/retail/warehouse buildings totalling 8,505 square-feet with associated access, driveways, parking lots, utility, and storm drainage improvements on two parcels.
+Construct a single-story business park building totalling $\pm 12,763$ square-feet with associated access, driveway, parking lot, utility, and storm drainage improvements.

 12. Location of the proposal.
 Give sufficient information for a person to understand the precise location of your proposed project, including a street address, if any, and section, township, and range, if known.
 If a proposal would occur over a range of area, provide the range or boundaries of the site(s).
 Provide a legal description, site plan, vicinity map, and topographic map, if reasonably available.
 While you should submit any plans required by the agency, you are not required to duplicate maps or detailed plans submitted with any permit applications related to this checklist.